ridinCLIgun

 Review history

-Open Ctrl+G, K to browse past reviews, recover useful suggestions, and learn from what already happened.
+Use the history browser to revisit past reviews, recover useful suggestions, and learn from what already happened.

 🦪